On tope graphs of complexes of oriented matroids: Problems

 Several characterizations of planar partial cubes are known~\cite{Alb-16,Des-16}, where the latter corrects a characterization from~\cite{Pet-08}.
 A particular consequence of Corollary~\ref{cor:boundedrank} is that tope graphs of OMs of rank at most three are characterized by the finite list of excluded pc-minors $\Q_3$.
 By a result of Fukuda and Handa~\cite{Fuk-93} this graph class coincides with the class of antipodal planar partial cubes.
 Since planar partial cubes are closed under pc-minors, we wonder about an extension of this result to general planar partial cubes:

 \begin{prob} Find the list of minimal excluded pc-minors for the class of planar partial cubes. \end{prob}

-It is easy to see, that any answer here will be an infinite list, since a (strict) subfamily is given by the set $\{G_n\square K_2\mid n\geq 3\}$, where $G_n$ denotes the \emph{gear graph} (also known as \emph{cogwheel}) on $2n+1$ vertices.
+It is easy to see, that any answer here will be an infinite list, since a (strict) subfamily is given by the set $\{G_n\square K_2\mid n\geq 3\}$, where $G_n$ denotes the \emph{gear graph} (also known as \emph{cogwheel}) on $2n+1$ vertices, see Figure~\ref{fig:obstr}.

 This in particular shows, that if a pc-minor closed class is contained in an (ordinary) minor closed graph class it can still have an infinite list of excluded minors.
 A tempting probably quite hard problem is the following:

 \begin{prob} Give a criterion for when a pc-minor closed class has a finite list of excluded pc-minors. \end{prob}